 Top 10 Reasons to Visit Oslo

-Oslo is not just the Norwegian capital.
-This city tends to be a genuine gem in Europe, having been transformed into a world-class center of art and design.
-There are myriads of reasons why you should come and see countless attractions on your own, but here we have selected the top 10 reasons to visit Oslo and enjoy your stay here.
+Oslo is not solely the capital of Norway.
+This city tends to be a genuine travel gem in Europe, having been transformed into a world-class center of art and design.
+There are myriads of reasons why you should come and see countless attractions on your own, but here we have selected our top 10 reasons to visit Oslo and explore this stunning city.

 The City of Museums

-If there is a city that can feature a museum at almost every corner, that is not Paris or Madrid but Oslo.
-Even though many of the city’s museums have merged over the last several decades, there are at least several dozens of museums that are worth your attention.
+If there is a city that features a museum at almost every corner, that is not Paris or Madrid but Oslo.
+Even though many of the city’s museums have merged over the last several decades, there are at least several dozens of museums that are well worth your attention.

-When it comes to museums, that’s not going just about galleries.
+Regarding museums, we are not talking only about art galleries.
 You can find anything up to your taste.
 Are you a thrill-seeker?
 Well, the Fram and Kon-Tiki museums won’t leave you unaffected.
-Or you tend to prefer experimental and extraordinary art?
-Then the lifelong work of Emanuel Vigeland, the brother of the famous sculptor, will surely impress you.
-Just fancying world-class art?
-The National Gallery and Munch Museum welcome you.
-Or, perhaps, you are a curious mind who wants to get to know more about various things?
+Or do you instead tend to prefer experimental and extraordinary art?
+Then the lifelong work of Emanuel Vigeland, the famous sculptor’s brother, will impress you.
+Fancying world-class art?
+The National Museum and MUNCH will absolutely welcome you.
+Or, perhaps, you are a curious mind who wants to learn more about various things?
 Head to the Norwegian museum of science and technology and the Holmenkollen ski museum!

-If there is a genuine place for admirers of sculptural art, it’s definitely Oslo.
+If there is a genuine place for admirers of sculptural art, it’s Oslo.
 Three unbelievably beautiful and impressive sculpture parks are located in this city.
-The Vigeland Park, which is a part of a larger Frogner Park, is known worldwide and appears to be the lifelong work of Gustav Vigeland.
-Tjuvholmen Sculpture Park is also an admirable piece of art, and the park is located right near the Gallery of Contemporary Art.
+The Vigeland Park, which is part of a larger Frogner Park, is known worldwide and is a lifelong work of Gustav Vigeland.
+Tjuvholmen Sculpture Park features some impressive modern sculptures, and the park is located right near the Gallery of Contemporary Art.
 Besides, Tjuvholmen is considered to be the center of art and design within the Norwegian capital.

 After all, don’t forget to spend a day exploring the recently opened Ekeberg park, which features the works of world-class artists.
 Exactly in this place, Edvard Munch created his famous masterpiece “The Scream.”
-But be ready to spend at least a half of a day here – the park is huge.
-After all, where else you could find such a treasure like these three parks with free entry?
+But be ready to spend at least half of a day here – the park is absolutely huge.
+After all, what other city would offer free entry to such world-class exhibitions?

 The Home of Explorers

-Norwegians are known as adventurers and explorers.
-In particular, you should pay a visit to the Fram museum with a known guide, who will narrate to you the exciting stories about the adventures of Fridtjof Nansen and Roald Amundsen, who used the Fram vessel in order to reach the North and South Poles.
-This ship is housed in the museum, and you can freely access it!
+Norwegians are well-known to be adventurers and explorers.
+That is why we recommend you pay a visit to the Fram museum with a knowledgeable guide, who will narrate to you exciting stories about the adventures of Fridtjof Nansen and Roald Amundsen.
+They used the Fram vessel in their expeditions to reach the North and South Poles.
+This ship is housed in the museum, and you can easily access it!
 Considering that this ship was the first to reach the South Pole and the first to reach both Poles, it would be a pity not to see it.

-Also, don’t forget about visiting the Kon-Tiki museum, located nearby.
+Also, don’t forget about visiting the Kon-Tiki museum located nearby.
 It narrates the story of Thor Heyerdahl, who, with his partners, crossed the Atlantic in a simple wooden boat.
-You can also drop in Holmenkollen, the world’s oldest ski museum, which contains really precious artifacts.
+You can also drop in Holmenkollen and visit the world’s oldest ski museum, where you can witness precious artifacts related to this sport.
 The statue of Fridtjof Nansen stands in front of the museum (he also was a known skier), and you can get up to the top of the ski jump and observe the city from the observation deck.

 The City of Ibsen, Munch and Vigeland